angular-ui/bootstrap/src/tooltip/docs/readme.md

 - `tooltip-animation`: Should it fade in and out?
 Defaults to "true".
 - `tooltip-popup-delay`: For how long should the user have to have the mouse over the element before the tooltip shows (in milliseconds)?
 Defaults to 0.
-- `tooltip-close-popup-delay`: For how long should the tooltip remain open after the close trigger event?
+- `tooltip-popup-close-delay`: For how long should the tooltip remain open after the close trigger event?
 Defaults to 0.
 - `tooltip-trigger`: What should trigger a show of the tooltip?
 Supports a space separated list of event names.
   Note: this attribute is no longer observable.
 See `tooltip-enable`.